lisongxu/CSCE156-Lab-Java-File/readme.md

 `public static void persistData(List<Team> teams, String outputFileName)`
 - The format is up to you
 - The filename is up to you
-- Call your method from the `main` and check whether the file is created with sorted teams
+- Call your method from the `main`
+- After running your program, please manually check whether the file is created with the sorted teams

 ### 4. Testing, Submitting & Grading

-* Test your programs locally on your computer using the provided JUnit test suite(s).
+* Test your programs locally on your computer using the provided JUnit test suites (only one).
 Fix any errors and completely debug your programs.
 * Submit the following file to CodePost:
   * `Baseball.java`
-* Make sure that your pogram pass  the test on CodePost.
+* Make sure that your pogram pass  the test (Only one) on CodePost.
 For this lab, as long as your porograms pass  the test on Codepost, you will get full points for the lab.